denten-books/plain-text/2-device.md

 that such a connection exists, but rather to irreparably entwine the two intellectual and material genealogies.
-In the thought of Ludwig Wittgenstein and his student Alan Turing we will find, along with a number of broken reading and writing machines, a solution to the problem of materialist poetics.
+In the thought of Ludwig Wittgenstein and his student Alan Turing we will find, along with a number of broken reading and writing machines, a solution to the quandary of materialist poetics, posed in the transition between thought and thing.
 The Turing machine, as we will encounter it here, will ultimately reveal itself to be a minimally viable instrument for translating ideational symbols into physical machine states.

 The modern computer---and by extension the electronic book---harkens back to a cluster of related thought experiments prevalent in the philosophy of Ludwig